larsneve-star/ri-declaration-log/round-4.3/LOG.md

 - 2026-09-20 16:39 UTC: While the curator's header was added to `round-4.3/answers/DeepSeek.md` in commit d9abdd5, the answer's first line, `MODEL: DeepSeek (v3)`, was overwritten by mistake.
 It was restored in the following commit.
 No other word of the answer was changed, and both commits are in the history.
 - 2026-09-20 16:39 UTC: When the curator's header was added to `round-4.3/answers/DeepSeek.md`, the answer's first line was overwritten by mistake.
 The lost line read: `MODEL: DeepSeek (v3)`.
 It is recorded here rather than restored by a further edit to the answer.
 No other word of the answer was changed, and every version is in the file's history.
 - 2026-09-20 19:08 UTC: `round-4.3/answers/Grok.md` was committed without the curator's header block, to avoid a repeat of the overwriting that happened with DeepSeek.md.
 The details belong in this log instead: the model received the prompt, the Automaton and the baseline .txt, via chat, and the answer is recorded verbatim.
+- 2026-09-20 19:15 UTC: Correction.
+The two notes above describe the same incident and disagree.
+What happened: the answer's first line was overwritten when the header was added, and it was then restored, so the file now contains it.
+Because the file changed, the Received row first carried the hash of the version without that line, `1092efe3…51fe`.
+The current file hash is `1183d423802f44177f6550f5f8aa3f94e9c85e1778f1b6d0c48c08f970b9f781`, and the row has been corrected to it.
+Both earlier notes are left standing rather than deleted.
 ## Release

 Released at: [DATE TIME UTC]